Transport in Preston: Rail

+Train services are run by Avanti West Coast, TransPennine Express and Northern.

 Cycling

 Preston has many cycling paths, including the Guild Wheel, a 21-mile circular route opened in 2012.

 Bus

 Preston has an extensive network of Buses, the main operators being Preston Bus and Stagecoach.
+However a few other operators serve the city.
 Between 2006 and 2009, there was great competition between Stagecoach North West in Lancashire (branded as Preston Citi) and Preston Bus, which until 1993 had been owned by the Borough Council, culminating in the acquisition of Preston Bus by Stagecoach.
 After intervention from the Competition Commission, Stagecoach sold Preston Bus to Rotala in 2011.